imazen/resizer-web/content/docs/best-practices.md

 ## Authentication and authorization for private images

-ImageResizer respects all Url Authorization rules and all ASP.NET Authentication mechanisims.
+ImageResizer respects all Url Authorization rules and all ASP.NET Authentication mechanisms.

 Remember that ImageResizer is non-invasive; it doesn't touch requests unless they have image commands.